 Rosetta is also making scientists consider how water came to Earth.
 While previous theories postulated that it was comets that were responsible, 67P contains a kind of water that is markedly different than what is found on Earth.
-This is leading some to suggest that asteroids may be primarily responsible instead.
+This provides stronger evidence for the idea that asteroids may be primarily responsible for our planet's water.

 When the comet reached its most active peak in 2014, Rosetta spotted carbon dioxide ice, which had never been seen on any other comet.
 The carbon dioxide ice layer covered an area roughly the size of a football field.
 After the carbon dioxide ice disappeared, two unusually large patches of water ice, about as large as Olympic swimming pools, were visible.